 Who this guide is for

-• Anyone using Lovable + Supabase who wants emails that match their brand
+- Anyone using Lovable + Supabase who wants to avoid vendor lock-in and conserve their Lovable credits

 Prerequisites